transhapHigsn/animated-goggles/algo/APPROACH.md

 ### Approaches

 Initially, I tried using divide-and-conquer approach to solve the above.
 Using this approach, I was marking every vowel as `V` and consonant as `C`.
-This eventually led me to conclusion that I end up using my actual solution.
-During the implementation, I went on to write a method that basically collects the pattern which matches the condition described in solution.
+This eventually led me to conclusion that I ended up using in my actual solution.
+During the implementation, I went on to write a method that basically collects the pattern which matches the condition described in question.
 Later on, I found out that I only need the length of these strings not the string itself.

 At this point of time, I had the solution, which will act as center logic for solution.